Joe Kort: Activism

 Kort's career focuses on advancing the social acceptance, and professional treatment of the gay, lesbian, bisexual and transgender communities.
 His first book, 10 Smart Things Gay Men Can Do to Improve Their Lives (2003, Alyson Books) gave answers to the most common questions his clients brought to him.
 Kort came out with a second edition in 2016.
 This book has been updated and revised and includes a new chapter on the sexual health of gay men which replaces the chapter on sexual addiction.
 The old Chapter 5, "Avoid or Overcome Sexual Addiction," has been replaced by "Explore Erotic Turn-ons and Sexual Interests."
 It also reflects the contemporary culture of gay men in social media, marriage equality and updated information on HIV.

 Kort advocates for men who have sex with men (MSM), particularly heterosexual men who engage in sexual behavior with other men and are not gay or bisexual.
 The term "down low" specifically addresses African-American males secretly engaging in sexual behavior with other men.
 Kort has expanded the awareness of down-low behavior to apply beyond men of color and writes about this sexual behavior crossing all ethnicities, races, religions and socioeconomics.

-While many gay men consider themselves either top, bottom and versatile, the term side has been proposed and coined by Joe Kort for gay men who are not interested in anal sex.
+While many gay men consider themselves either top, bottom or versatile, the term side has been proposed and coined by Joe Kort for gay men who are not interested in anal sex.